AdaCore/spark2014/lrm/source/subprograms.rst

 ``subprogram_declaration``, a subprogram is in |SPARK| only if its specific contract expressions (introduced by Pre and Post), if any, are in |SPARK|.

-For an ``expression_function_declaration`` without an explicit postcondition the expression implementing the function acts as its postcondition.
+For an ``expression_function_declaration``, F, without an explicit Postcondition, the expression, E, implementing the function acts as its Postcondition, that is the default postcondition is F'Result = E.

+In general the expression, E,  of a postcondition of a function may be used as the expression of an ``expression_function_declaration`` instead making E both the implementation of the function and the expression of its [default] postcondition.

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~